Forum Index

 Mom takes off up the hillside figuring her young ones will follow.

-They look around for her but can't figure out where she went
+They look around for her but can\'t figure out where she went

-I couldn't believe it when I saw these two heading right at me.
+So they do the next best thing, CHARGE!
+I couldn\'t believe it when I saw these two heading right at me.
 I wished I had the video on, it was so crazy.

 I could almost reach out and touch them as they sped past.